Ever asked yourself why some suits are $400 and others $1,500?

 The perfect suit for you is not going to be the perfect suit for me, your brother or your uncle.
-At Suit Vault we offer so many different options when it comes to customising your suit to the exact specifications you want.
+At SV we offer so many different options when it comes to customising your suit to the exact specifications you want.

 One of the key considerations that clients are not educated on is the building block of the suit being the construction of it.
 There are 3 options to choose from being; fused, half and full canvas construction.
-The construction of a suit is a key ingredient
+The construction of the garment is a key ingredient.

 We’ve made a guide for you to help clear up the differences of suit constructions available, so you can be confident in the choices you’re making when investing in a made-to-measure piece.